itsjoshuagraves/digitalgarden/content/about/me/index.md

 {{< /columns >}}

 I believe in being responsible for what we put into the world, and I bring that principle into every project.

-My values—kindness, fairness, equity, and being principle-driven, not process-shackled—are more than words; they shape how I approach design, leadership, and the relationships I build with clients.
-I believe in talking things out, even when the conversation is hard, because that’s how we grow and create the best outcomes together.
+I value kindness (not niceness), principle-driven thinking, and being curious about everything I do.

-My book, [“We Need to Talk: How to Have Hard Conversations with Anyone”](https://rosenfeldmedia.com/books/we-need-to-talk-a-survival-guide-for-tough-conversations/) is due for release in 2025 for Rosenfeld Media.
+I also believe in talking things out, even when the conversation is hard, so much so that I wrote a book about it. [“We Need to Talk: How to Have Hard Conversations with Anyone”](https://rosenfeldmedia.com/books/we-need-to-talk-a-survival-guide-for-tough-conversations/) is due for release in 2025 for Rosenfeld Media.

 Talk to me if you want to discuss: